PrincetonUniversity/slurm_mnist/README.md

 ### TigerCPU, Della or Perseus

-To install the CPU-only version on TensorFlow 2.0 follow the directions but with this replacement `pip install tensorflow-gpu` with `pip install tensorflow`.
+To install the CPU-only version on TensorFlow 2.0 follow the directions above except replacement `pip install tensorflow-gpu` with `pip install tensorflow`.
 In the Slurm script you must remove the gpu line (`#SBATCH --gres=gpu:1`) and the `cudnn` module should not be loaded so delete that as well (but leave `anaconda3`).

 ## Version 1.x